-The Association aims to:
+Our Association aims to

 The inaugural conference of the association was hosted by the Vilnius University (Lithuania) and organized in June 2016 by the first vice president of the association, Vytis Silius who assumed the function of the new president in the same year.
-The second conference was held in September 2017 and organized by the vice president Ralph Weber at the UniversityThe third conference was held in September 2019 at Ghent University (Belgium) by vice president Bart Dessein and Ady Van den Stock.
-The next conference will be held in September 2021 at the University of Macerata (Italy) by the newly elected vice president Selusi Ambrogio, under the second-term presidency of Ralph Weber.
+The second conference was held in September 2017 and organized by the vice president Ralph Weber at the University of Basel (Switzerland) under the presidency of Vytis Silius.
+The third conference was held in September 2019 at Ghent University (Belgium) by vice president Bart Dessein and Ady Van den Stock under the presidency of Ralph Weber.
+The fourth conference was held in June 2023 at the University of Macerata (Italy) and organized by the current president Selusi Ambrogio.

-In these five years, the EACP has published two anthologies on Chinese philosophy.
+Since its inception, the EACP has published two anthologies on Chinese philosophy.